 This ordinary resolution will be approved if there is an affirmative vote of a simple majority of the total votes cast by members present at the AGM, in person or by proxy, and entitled to vote on the proposal.

-FOR the approval of the LivaNova PLC 2022 Incentive Award Plan and the French sub-plan thereof.
+FOR the approval of the Amended and Restated LivaNova PLC 2022 Incentive Award Plan.